Intermittent Fasting and Diabetes: Is It Safe?

 • Meglitinides (repaglinide, nateglinide): Similar to sulfonylureas but shorter-acting

 Medications like metformin, GLP-1 receptor agonists, and DPP-4 inhibitors generally have a lower hypoglycemia risk during fasting but should still be discussed with your doctor.
+If you take a GLP-1 receptor agonist, our guide to fasting on a GLP-1 covers where the two overlap; the dose stays with your prescriber.

 How Fasted Helps